nikeshdevkota/NLP/Lecture 1.md

 <h3>Examples of Word Vectors</h3>

-* Word2Vec: a popular word vector representation that uses a shallow neural network to learn the relationships between words based on their co-occurrence in large text corpora.
+* Word2Vec: A popular word vector representation that uses a shallow neural network to learn the relationships between words based on their co-occurrence in large text corpora.
+The network takes as input a word and predicts the context words that are likely to appear around it.
+By training the network on multiple context windows, the model can capture the semantic relationships between words, mapping each word to a high-dimensional vector in a continuous vector space.
+Similar words are mapped to vectors that are close together in the vector space, while dissimilar words are farther apart.
+This allows Word2Vec to be used in various NLP tasks such as text classification, sentiment analysis, and word analogy.

-* GloVe (Global Vectors for Word Representation): another popular word vector representation that uses a matrix factorization approach to capture the co-occurrence statistics of words in large text corpora.
-* FastText: an extension of the Word2Vec approach that takes into account the subword structure of words to capture the meaning of rare and out-of-vocabulary words.
+* GloVe (Global Vectors for Word Representation): Another popular word vector representation that uses a matrix factorization approach to capture the co-occurrence statistics of words in large text corpora.
+Given a word-word co-occurrence matrix, the goal of GloVe is to learn a word vector representation for each word such that the dot product between two word vectors approximates the logarithm of their co-occurrence count.
+This approach allows GloVe to capture the semantic and syntactic relationships between words, mapping each word to a high-dimensional vector in a continuous vector space.
+Similar words are mapped to vectors that are close together in the vector space, while dissimilar words are farther apart.
-* ELMo (Embeddings from Language Models): a deep contextualized word representation that uses a pre-trained bidirectional LSTM language model to capture the context-dependent meaning of words.